bbchallenge/bbchallenge/src/routes/story.md

 <TmSimulator/>

-A more detailed simulator is available at <a href="https://turingmachine.io" target="_blank">https://turingmachine.io</a>.
+A more detailed simulator is available at <a href="https://turingmachine.io" target="_all 0">https://turingmachine.io</a>.
 Here is the code of the above machine in their format:

 <pre>{ theCode }</pre>